-Mania is more common in the spring, and Depression in the early winter.
-The reason for this is not clear, but it is thought to be associated with the light/dark cycle.
+Mania is more common in the spring, and Depression in

+the early winter.
+The reason for this is not clear, but it is thought to be associated with the light/dark cycle, and the amount of total daily sunshine.

 How Can Bipolar Disorder be Treated?